Cowden syndrome, PTEN Hamartoma Tumour syndromes and the PTEN gene

 - the risk of kidney cancer is also 5 to 10% over a lifetime.

-There is a 50% chance of a person who carries a germline ATM mutation, whether male or female, passing the mutation to their son or daughter.
-If a mutation is identified, then predictive testing is available for blood relatives.
+There is a 50% chance of a person who carries a germline PTEN mutation, whether male or female, passing the mutation to their son or daughter.
+If a mutation is identified, then predictive testing is available for blood relatives and is Medicare funded.

 These links may be useful

 - PTEN World and PTEN Foundation are support groups for individuals and families affected by PTEN related syndromes.
 They are based in the USA but have members worldwide.

 - The Cancer Genetics section of the Cancer Institute's eviQ website provides up-to-date Australian-based management guidelines

 - The US National Library of Medicine website has more information about this syndrome.